------NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD MARCH 19, 1996
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD MARCH 18, 1997

-The Annual Meeting of Shareholders of HEICO Corporation, a Florida corporation ('HEICO'), will be held on March 19, 1996, at 10:00 A.M. local time, at HEICO's principal executive offices, 3000 Taft Street, Hollywood, Florida, for the following purposes:
+The Annual Meeting of Shareholders of HEICO Corporation, a Florida corporation ("HEICO"), will be held on March 18, 1997, at 10:00 A.M. local time, at The Wyndham Hotel - Fort Lauderdale Airport, 1825 Griffin Road, Dania, Florida, for the following purposes:

-- 1. To elect a Board of Directors for the ensuing year; - 2.
-To consider and act upon a proposal to approve an amendment to the 1993 Stock Option Plan to increase the number of shares issuable pursuant to the Plan; and - 3.
-Transacting such other business as may properly come before the meeting or any adjournments thereof.
+- 1. To elect a Board of Directors for the ensuing year; - To consider and act upon a proposal to approve an amendment to the 1993 Stock Option Plan to increase the number of shares issuable pursuant to the Plan and limit the number of stock options which may be granted to any individual employee in any given year; and - Transacting such other business as may properly come before the meeting or any adjournments thereof.

-Only holders of record of HEICO Common Stock at the close of business on January 22, 1996 will be entitled to vote at the Meeting.
+Only holders of record of HEICO Common Stock at the close of business on January 20, 1997 will be entitled to vote at the Meeting.